You Can Set Up a Variable Capital Company in Singapore

 - Restricted and retail funds.

-The flexibility of redeeming shares based on the Net Asset Value (NAV) of the fund and dividends paid from the capital instead of profits in companies and umbrella funds cost-efficiency with different sub-funds are the main attractions of the VCC.
-Due to the domiciliation, funds can benefit from the lower taxes and other advantages that Singapore offers to the fund management sector.
-The cost savings and flexibility of VCC funds would attract foreign domiciled funds to look for domiciliation in Singapore.
+The flexibility of redeeming shares based on the net asset value (NAV) of the fund, dividends paid from the capital instead of profits in companies, and umbrella fund cost efficiency with different sub-funds are the main attractions of the VCC.
+Due to the domestication, funds can benefit from lower taxes and other advantages Singapore offers to the fund management sector.
+VCC funds’ cost savings and flexibility would attract foreign domiciled funds to look for domiciliation in Singapore.

 Main Benefits of VCC:

 - The member register is not accessible publicly, unlike a Singapore company.
-However, this information should be told to the law enforcement and regulatory authorities by request.
+However, this information should be shared with law enforcement and regulatory authorities by request.

-- An umbrella VCC with different funds is beneficial from scale economies and cost efficiencies that can come from using 1 set of service providers and directors.
+- An umbrella VCC with different funds benefits from scale economies and cost efficiencies that can come from using 1 set of service providers and directors.

 - Since it is a corporate entity, it can access the 80 double-tax treaties of Singapore.
-This makes an investment holding structure simple, which results in saving costs and reducing administrative burden.
+This simplifies an investment holding structure, saving costs and reducing administrative burden.

 - It can vary the share capital without looking for the approval of shareholders.
-This gives more flexibility to investors who want to go into or redeem their investment when it wants to.
+This gives more flexibility to investors who want to go into or redeem their investments when they want to.

-- Its pays dividends using the capital, which is opposite of a company that can only normally pay dividends from profits.
+- It pays dividends using capital, the opposite of a company that can only normally pay dividends from profits.

-- Cross sub-fund investments can be done in an umbrella VCC.
+- Cross-sub-fund investments can be made in an umbrella VCC.

-- Sub-funds could independently wound up of each other, which ensures ring-fencing of the assets and liabilities within the sub-funds.
+- Sub-funds could independently wound up with each other, ensuring ring-fencing of the sub-funds assets and liabilities.

 - It could make an election in the US “check the box” rules that they can be part of the US federal tax purposes.

-- Therefore, US taxable investors have this as an attractive proposition.
+- Therefore, US-taxable investors consider this an attractive proposition.

-- The Monetary Authority of Singapore co-funds the eligible expenses up to 70% that goes to the service providers in Singapore.
-This has a cap of SGD 150,000 and lessens the cost of establishments that is linked to forming a VCC.
+- The Monetary Authority of Singapore co-funds the eligible expenses of up to 70% that go to the service providers in Singapore.
+This has a cap of SGD 150,000 and lessens the cost of establishments linked to forming a VCC.

 VCC Incorporation Requirements

-- The Net Asset Value (NAV) must always be equal to the share capital.
+- The Net Asset Value (NAV) must always equal the share capital.

 - The VCC name should have the VCC suffix.